gee-community/example-scripts/ee.Image.load.md

 ```

 - *assetID* is the specified asset ID, given as a string.
-- *version* is the version number.
-Default: -1 (calling fro the current version
+- Optional: *version* is the version number.
+Default: -1 (calling from the current version)

 ## Example